Undergraduate Research Assistantship Application Fall 2016

 Undergraduate Research Assistantship Application

-The Biology and Chemistry/Biochemistry Departments invite applications for their Spring 2015 HHMI Undergraduate Research Assistantship Program. the HHMI Undergraduate Research Assistantships (URAs) are competitive awards.
-The awards committee will evaluate capacity for success in research (not simply GPA).
-We especially encourage you to apply if you are a students of color, student from economically disadvantaged background, or a first generation college student.
-Students that currently have a HHMI URA must reapply if they wish to receive support for a second semester.
+The Biology and Chemistry & Biochemistry Departments invite applications for their Undergraduate Research Assistantship Program.
+These awards are competitive.
+Applicants will be evaluated on their capacity for success in research (not simply GPA).
+We especially encourage you to apply if you are a students of color, from an economically disadvantaged background, or a first generation college student.
+Students who currently have a paid URA must reapply if they wish to receive support for a second semester.

 Students selected for this program will receive a stipend of $650 to conduct research with a faculty mentor during the semester.
 (Please note that stipends are subject to taxes).

 In most cases, HHMI URAs are limited to a maximum of two per student.
-However, if a student wishes to apply for support beyond two semesters, they may submit a Proposal for Continued Support.
-Students should work with their faculty mentor to develop this proposal, following this format Proposal Guidelines.
-Proposals must be submitted by email to Dr. Glass by the December 4th deadline.
+However, students wishing to apply for support beyond two semesters, may submit a Proposal for Continued Support.
+Students should work with their faculty mentor to develop this proposal, following these Proposal Guidelines.
+Proposals must be submitted by email to Angie HInz by the above deadline.
 Decisions on continued support will be made by the awards committee based on availability of funds and the quality of the proposal.

 General information on the research program and descriptions of individual faculty member's research projects are found on the Faculty Research Interests webpage.

-The Tripp Award is specifically for students research in biochemistry, with a preference given to a student who also has an interest in philosophy.
+The Tripp Award is specifically for research in biochemistry, with a preference given to a student who also has an interest in philosophy.
 Note that it is not necessary to be a biochemistry major to be considered for this award.
-If you are interested in being considered for this award, please arrange for a letter of recommendation from a member of the Philosophy Department and submit this to Dr. Glass at the time of the application.
-Also, be sure to include your interest in philosophy in the essay portion fo your application and check the appropriate box in the application.
+If you are interested in being considered for this award, please arrange for a letter of recommendation from a member of the Philosophy Department and submit this to Angie Hinz at the time of application.
+Also, be sure to include your interest in philosophy in the essay portion of your application and check the appropriate box in the application.

 The St. Francis Award is specifically for a student who is interested in pursuing a career in veterinary medicine.
-If you are interested in receiving the St. Francis Award, please describe your interest and any previous experience you have in this field and check the appropriate box in the application.
+If you are interested in receiving the St. Francis Award, please describe your interest and any previous experience you have in veterninary medicine and check the appropriate box in the application.

-Additionally, if you are interested in doing research with any of the WSU pharmacy faculty, please complete this on-line application and then send an additional email to Dr. Glass.
+Additionally, if you are interested in doing research with any of the WSU faculty, please complete this on-line application and then send an additional email to Angie Hinz.
 Your email should include the WSU faculty member you have contacted and any other specifics about the position.
 Please note that HHMI funds cannot be applied toward research in the WSU labs at this time.